byzer-org/.github/profile/README.md

-## Hey, this is Byzer Org 👋
+## Hey, this is Byzer Community 👋

 ![Kolo](https://raw.githubusercontent.com/byzer-org/kolo-lang/master/images/Kolo_Logo.png)

-Yes, we are building a new opensource comminuty on GitHub which named "Byzer"
+Yes, we are building a new opensource comminuty on GitHub which named **Byzer**

 > - Byzer: A mythical creatures in chinese myth system, it can speak in human languages and knows everything